 All licensed GA rescues and approved out-of-state rescues are welcome at the shelter.
 It's one of the most rescue-friendly in the state.
-But three rescues have made it their primary mission to help Spalding--one helps the dogs and the other two helps the cats.
+But two rescues have made it their primary mission to help Spalding--one helps the dogs and the other helps the cats.
 Working with the shelter staff, these rescues (and all the other rescues who help the pets at Spalding), their volunteers, and wonderful fosters have succeeded in saving over 90% of the adoptable pets at the shelter during the past year!
 Please support them in their efforts to keep the save rate high.
-Winging Cat Rescue and Happy Tailz Humane works with cats and kittens at Spalding and Saving Georgia Dogs is committed to helping the dogs and puppies And, of course, the citizens of Spalding County come to the shelter every week to adopt pets and have provided many with secure, loving homes.
+Happy Tailz Humane works with cats and kittens at Spalding and Saving Georgia Dogs is committed to helping the dogs and puppies And, of course, the citizens of Spalding County come to the shelter every week to adopt pets and have provided many with secure homes.="0">

-Happy Tailz Humane is an all volunteer, licensed by the Georgia Department of Agriculture, cat rescue in Georgia.
+Happy Tailz Humane is an all volunteer, Georgia Department of Agriculture licensed rescue and animal welfare agency.
 Our home base is in Griffin GA ran by a local Griffin resident, Vickie Hennessy.
 You may contact me at 678-490-5653 or firstname.lastname@example.org for more info on our rescue or to adopt recent rescues. .

 Sponsorships for pets can always be made to help vet any kitty.